 Beta-glucan over hype: Beta glucan is a polysaccharide that can hold up to 20% of its weight in water and, unlike hyaluronic acid, provides sustained moisture without making skin feel sticky or requiring perfect layering.
 It's in fewer products because it's less marketable than the ingredients everyone recognizes.
 But it works.

 Niacinamide as the workhorse: Niacinamide is one of the most well-researched skincare ingredients, effective at relatively low concentrations of 2-5%, and extremely well-tolerated.
 It earned dermatologist consensus for both redness and dark spots.
+Research by Tanno and colleagues in the British Journal of Dermatology found that topical nicotinamide increased ceramide and free fatty acid levels in the stratum corneum and reduced water loss in dry skin.
 It boosts ceramide production in your own skin.
 It's not sexy, but it's essential.

 Most barrier damage isn't caused by one product.
 It's caused by cumulative overuse of actives your skin couldn't handle in the first place.